Alerce Train Station

 Alerce train station is the main train station serving the town of Alerce in Los Lagos, Chile.

+History

 The station was inaugurated in 1911, as the Arryan Station (later renamed to Alerce Station in 1923).

-As of 2025 the Llanquihue-Puerto Montt service is the station´s only passenger service. (inagurated in 2025), which connects Alerce to the cities of Puerto Montt, Puerto Varas and Llanquihue.
+As of 2025 the Llanquihue-Puerto Montt service is the station's only passenger service. (inaugurated in 2025), which connects Alerce to the cities of Puerto Montt, Puerto Varas and Llanquihue.